joshpierro/self-driving-car/p3/writeup_report.md

 I experimented with image jittering and shifting, but was never able to improve the experience with these techniques, only slow down my model compilation time.

 All of my augmentations were done on the fly inside of a python generator.
 At first, I resited the idea of using a generator, but I fell in love with the technique once I implemented it.
 Resizing, transforming and augmenting data on the fly improved my processing speed by orders of magnitude!
 Handy libraries like sklearn, mathlab, numpy and cv also helped alleviate the tedious tasks of data wrangling, shuffling training data and processing image data.
+The mathlab plotting functions were also useful for visualizing MSE loss in training and validation data.

 ####3.
 Final Model Architecture

 Again, my final architecture was based on the proven NVDIA architecture.
+And, a proper architecture proved to be more important than anything else.
+I started off with an architecture of my own design and experimented with the comma AI architecture.
+Once I implemented NVDIA however, my car was able to drive farther than ever, even with a minimal amount of training data!

-It includes a lambda layer that normalizes the data, a Cropping2D layer that masks removes unnecessary parts of an image (i.e. sky,hood), five convolutional layers to filter the data followed by four fully connected layers.
+The final architecture includes a lambda layer that normalizes the data, a Cropping2D layer that masks removes unnecessary parts of an image (i.e. sky,hood), five convolutional layers to filter the data followed by four fully connected layers.
 The table below provides a visual summary overview.

 <pre>
 Layer (type)                     Output Shape          Param '#     Connected to